suffolklibraries/lgc/content/collections/events/the-big-picnic.md

         text: 'roaming magician'
       -
         type: text
-        text: ' and their card tricks!
-There''s plenty of other free interactive activities for families to get involved with too, such as'
+        text: " and their card tricks!
+There's plenty of other free interactive activities for families to get involved with too, such as"
       -
         type: text
         marks: